AppliNH/GMapsMarkersKML/README.md

 I'm using JQUERY/Javascript/HTML/CSS

-(focused on functionnalities, not design/frontend)
+(focused on making it work, not design/frontend)